nkarasiak/MuseoToolBox/paper.md

 # Summary

-`Museo ToolBox` is a python library dedicated to remote sensing.
+`Museo ToolBox` is a python library dedicated to the processing of images in remote sensing.
 Based on the fact that a majority of the needs in machine learning requires knowledge on how to transform your data and since it uses a lot of similar lines of codes on various projects but for the same usage (e.g., for reading and writing the raster block per block, computing a spectral index, fitting a model...), we offer with this library a new approach to compute functions on a raster.
 For example, as in our field a recurrent usage is to fit a model and predict or to use some functions like one to compute for example a spectral index, `Museo ToolBox` automatically transforms the raster to match your needs (for learning a model, the user needs an array with one line per pixel and its features as columns).
-Other modules help users to follow state-of-the-art methods, such as spatial cross-validation, or learning methods with grid search and latest algorithms from scikit-learn.
+Other modules help users to g generate stratified spatial or non-spatial cross-validation, or state-of-the-art learning methods with a automatic grid search and standardized data using algorithms from scikit-learn.

 Museo ToolBox's goal is to make working with raster data very easier for scientists or students and to promote the use of spatial cross-validation.